BLUE HORIZON, BOOK 4

 “Wrong.
 As I’d already reminded you when you challenged me in front of everyone on Pomen, the contracts of the personnel serving on your ship all belong to me.
-Those contracts are with my company, Kegawa, not to you.
+Those contracts were made with my company, Kegawa, not to you.
 I have no intention of cancelling their employment, so I’ll try to get them set up right away on another freighter.”

-Despite his short stature, Rezo Kegawa stood up to his full height and glared directly into the wolf’s amber eyes.
+Despite his short stature, Rezo Kegawa stood to his full height and glared directly up into the wolf’s amber eyes.
 “I’m not afraid of you,” he hissed.
 “Get off my ship right now.
 My crew’s staying put.”

 Jonesy swallowed, glanced quickly at Rezo, and then nodded slowly to the wolf.
 “Aye, sir,” he acknowledged before getting up from his seat.

 “What am I supposed to do with a ship and no crew?”
 Rezo spat after he’d gone.

 “That’s not really my concern.
 You’ve had your own ship and crew before.
 You already know how to hire people.”